 Children are also encouraged to make choices about extra-curricular activities, project led assemblies and sometimes about the level of challenge in their work during lessons.
 Freedom is also discussed every year during ‘Diversity Week’.
 If our children find it difficult to express themselves in discussions, they can also show their personal freedom and expression through song writing, singing in music assemblies and lessons, and art (lessons or art therapy).

-Our school councillors are ambassadors of the Rights Respecting School agenda, and they share their understanding of rights and responsibilities in Council Meetings and in assemblies.
+Our school councillors are ambassadors of the Rights Respecting School agenda, and they share their understanding of rights and responsibilities in Class Council Meetings, Article 12 Group meetings and in assemblies.